 POST DIVORCE CHILD “VISITATION” STANDARD (DIVORCE: CHILD “VISITATION” SCHEDULES)

-However, no other person or party will be able to suggest or create a better plan than you and your child’s other parent can if you’re able to establish and maintain good cooperation and communication.
+Creating a contact schedule is best done through open communication and cooperation between both parents.
+Consider the guidelines of the experts on child development, but know that no other person or party will be able to suggest or create a better plan than you and your child’s other parent can.
+This is true if you’re able to establish and maintain good cooperation and communication with the other parent and if you’re conscious enough of the child’s best interests.

 DISADVANTAGES OF DIVORCE FOR A CHILD